 If you would like to contest a will on the grounds of invalid procedure then call our free helpline on 0808 139 1596 for a case assessment or send us an email.

-In order for a Will to be valid it must be properly executed.
-This is governed by the Wills Act 1837, an archaic piece of law that is long overdue for reform.
+For a will to be valid it must be properly drafted and executed.
+Wills are governed by the Wills Act 1837, an archaic piece of law that is long overdue for reform.

-The Act specifies that a Will must be written, but doesn’t specify details.
-Therefore, handwritten Wills and printed Wills are both acceptable.
-Most Wills these days are written on paper but in fact a Will can be written on any material as long as the other requirements are met and it can be produced to the probate registry.
+Handwritten wills and printed wills are both acceptable.
+Most wills these days are written on paper but in fact a will can be written on any material provided the other requirements are met and it can be produced to the probate registry.

-Another requirement is that the Will is to be signed by the testator.
-However it does not define what is meant by ‘signed’.
-In the relatively modern case of Re Parsons a thumb print from the testator was recognised as the testator’s signature and the Will was upheld.
+Another requirement is that the will must be signed by the testator.
+However the Wills Act does not define what is meant by ‘signed’.
+The courts have even accepted a thumb print from the testator as a valid ‘signature’.

-The main requirements for a Will to be properly executed are:
+The main requirements for a will to be validly prepared are:

-The testator must have the intention that their signature is to give effect to the Will.
+- The testator must have the intention that their signature is to give effect to the will; and

-The signature is witnesses by two independent witnesses and each witness is to sign the Will.
+- The signature is witnessed by two independent witnesses and each witness signs the will.

-If an earlier, valid Will is in existence then this will come into effect.
-If there is no previous Will the testator will be deemed to have died intestate and the estate would be distributed in accordance with the intestacy rules.
+If an earlier, valid will is in existence then the terms of this will shall apply.
+If there is no previous will the testator will be deemed to have died intestate and the estate would be distributed in accordance with the intestacy rules.